 What is Gutenberg?

-(It’s worth noting that Gutenberg is touted as the first step in a giant, 3-part WordPress revision project, which is supposed to include page templates and a full site customizer.)
+(It’s worth noting that Gutenberg is the first step in a giant, 3-part WordPress revision project, which includes page templates and a full site customizer.)

 Recommended: Create a Staging Site Before Installing Gutenberg